marc-jones/phd_thesis/content/06_materials_and_methods/01_methods.md

 Reverse transcription quantitative PCR (RT-qPCR) was carried out on copies of *BnTFL1* using custom designed primers (Table \ref{methods:qpcr}).
 The SuperScript® III First-Strand Synthesis System (Thermo Fisher Scientific Inc., USA) was used to generate cDNA, with 2 $\mu$g of RNA used as input.
-The RNA was extracted as described above.
+The RNA was extracted as described above, with all Westar apex samples, from both biological replicates, being used.
 Each RT-qPCR reaction consisted of 5 $\mu$l LightCycler® 480 SYBR Green I Master (Roche Molecular Systems Inc., USA), 4 $\mu$l cDNA, 0.125 $\mu$l of the forward and reverse primers at a concentration of 10 $\mu$M and 0.75 $\mu$l water.
 Quantification was performed on a LightCycler® 480 (Roche Molecular Systems Inc., USA).
-The RT-qPCR cycle consisted of a 95\ &deg;C denaturation step for 5 minutes followed by 50 quantification cycle.
+The RT-qPCR cycle consisted of a 95\ &deg;C denaturation step for 5 minutes followed by 50 quantification cycles.
 Each cycle consisted of 15 seconds at 95\ &deg;C, 20 seconds at 58\ &deg;C, 30 seconds at 72\ &deg;C. Fluorescence was quantified at 75\ &deg;C as the temperature was ramping from 72\ &deg;C to 95\ &deg;C.

 ## Gene Ontology term enrichment